Crosslywere/Gripper2D/README.md

 # Gripper2D
-Following the Hazel Game Engine series on youtube by the Cherno
+Following the Hazel Game Engine series on youtube by theCherno